ballerina-platform/ballerina-dev-website/learn/user-guide/testing-ballerina-code/writing-tests.md

 *   ***enable: {true&#124;false}*** - Enable/disable the test.
 Default: true
 *   ***before: &lt;function name&gt;*** - The function to be run just before the test is run.
 Default: none
 *   ***after: &lt;function name&gt;*** - The function to be run just after the test is run.
 Default: none
 *   ***dependsOn: [&lt;function names>, …]*** - List of functions on which the test function depends.
 The order in which the comma-separated list appears has no prominence.
-In case there needs to be an order, the `dependsOn` parameter can be used to create an ordered sequence of functions, with one function depending on the other.
+In case there needs to be an order, the `dependsOn` parameter can be used to create an ordered sequence of functions with one function depending on the other.
 *   ***dataProvider: &lt;function name>*** - Specifies the function that will be used to provide the data sets for the test.
 *   ***groups: [“&lt;test group name”, …]*** - A comma-separated list of test group names (one or more) to which this test belongs.